 Since most of my early concert shots were done in Black&White, I always like to shoot some frames in original monochrome mode when I’m shooting concerts these days.

 So, try this technique out.
 See if you like it and it helps you with your AF tasks.
 I found it to be particularly helpful with subjects that move a lot.
-I’ve taken to using it with my normal studio portrait shoots as well.
-Just seems to make things faster and easier.
+Haven’t tried it with my normal studio portrait shoots, but I probably will use it on the next one.